drdaemos/xc5-docs/en/basics/itemslist_introduction_--_showing_products_on_a_page/adding_new_sort_by_option_to_itemslist.md

         ) + $this->sortByModes;
 {% endraw %}{% endhighlight %}

-*   This new record's key is a field that will be used by {% link "queryBuilder" HyPvH4fHP %} object for sorting results.
+*   This new record's key is a field that will be used by {% link "queryBuilder" ref_iPvrMnmJ %} object for sorting results.
 In our case we are going to sort by date and key is `p.arrivalDate`.
 *   The value of new record is a name of sorting option, which will be displayed to a customer.
 In our case it is **Sort by date**.

 That is it.
 Now we can re-deploy the store and check the results in store-front.
 It will look as follows:![]({{site.baseurl}}/attachments/8749095/8716415.png)